Kera-00/PRODIGY_DS_02/README.md

     1. Importing the data
     2. Data Overview
     3. Data Cleaning
-    4. EDA
+    4. Exploratory Data Analysis (EDA)
-        ◦ Year has the highest release of movies
+        Year has the highest release of movies
-        ◦ Movie Has The Highest Or Lowest Profit.
-Top 10 movies which earn highest profit ◦ Movie with Highest And Lowest Budget
+        Movie Has The Highest Or Lowest Profit.
+Top 10 movies which earn highest profit Movie with Highest And Lowest Budget
-        ◦ Movie with shorest and longest runtime
+        Movie with shorest and longest runtime
-        ◦ Year Has The Highest Profit Rate
+        Year Has The Highest Profit Rate
-        ◦ Length movies most liked by the audiences according to their popularity ◦ Average Runtime Of Movies From Year To Year ◦ How Does The Revenue And Popularity differs Budget And Runtime?
-        ◦ How Does Popularity Depends On Profit?
+        Length movies most liked by the audiences according to their popularity Average Runtime Of Movies From Year To Year The Revenue And Popularity differs Budget And Runtime Popularity Depends On Profit
-        ◦ Month Released Highest Number Of Movies In All Of The Years.
-Month Made The Highest Average Revenue ◦ Genre Has The Highest Release Of Movies
+        Month Released Highest Number Of Movies In All Of The Years.
+Month Made The Highest Average Revenue Genre Has The Highest Release Of Movies
-        ◦ What kinds of properties are associated with movies that have high revenues?
+        What kinds of properties are associated with movies that have high revenues?